xtext/seven-languages-xtext/documentation/01_introduction.md

 ## Getting the Code

-You can get the source code for all languages from the github repository at [github.com/xtext-dev/seven-languages-xtext](https://github.com/xtext-dev/seven-languages-xtext.git).
+You can get the source code for all languages from the github repository at [https://github.com/xtext/seven-languages-xtext](https://github.com/xtext/seven-languages-xtext.git).
 The repository contains two folders *languages* and *examples*.
 Download the plug-ins from *languages* into the root workspace and the *examples* into the runtime workspace spawned from the root one using *Run &rarr; Run Configurations... &rarr; Eclipse Application &rarr; Run (\<language\>)*.

 Each language consists of several Eclipse projects

  * `org.xtext.<language>` &ndash; The base infrastructure
+ * `org.xtext.<language>.ide` -> The generic IDE services
  * `org.xtext.<language>.ui` &ndash; The editor based on Eclipse
  * `org.xtext.<language>.tests` &ndash; Tests for the language
  * `org.xtext.<language>.lib` &ndash; Runtime library